pablisch/portfolio/README.md

-# Getting Started with Create React App
+# My Portfolio App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made to highlight some of my favourite projects to date.
+It is, like life, a work in progress.

 ## Available Scripts